 Do yourself a favor and take a picture with your phone of this map to use while on the trail.

-The trail(s) at SNP isn’t very long, but there is a nice climb, and we enjoy the overlook and the Boulder Path, but then the trail is level and easy.
+The trail(s) at SNP isn’t very long, but there is a nice climb, and we enjoy the overlook at the top, but then the trail is level and easy.

-For timely updates and upcoming events, visit the Friends of the Southwest Nature Preserves facebook page by clicking HERE.
+For timely updates and upcoming events, visit the Friends of the Southwest Nature Preserves facebook page.
 Even better, take the kids out to one of their monthly volunteer work days.
 While you give them free labor, you can learn about things like invasive plants or erosion control and meet some new friends!

 Southwest Nature Preserve